History of the Order of the Arrow

 In 2008, the Western Region did a realignment that put together six of the original W-4A Lodges back to form Section W-4N.

-In 2017, for the first time since 1990, Area 4 will be hosted a joint conclave (“Areaclave”).
-Sections w-4N and W-4S joined together at the Irvine Ranch Outdoor Education Center.
+In 2017, for the first time since 1990, Area 4 hosted a joint Area Conclave (“Areaclave”).
+Sections W-4N and W-4S joined together at the Irvine Ranch Outdoor Education Center.
 The conclave was put together by a joint Council of Chiefs featuring Chumash, Cahuilla, Malibu, Puvunga, Spe-Le-Yai, Topa Topa, Tuku’ut, Wiatava, and Yowlumne Lodges.